What is the Vepo Envirotrax® System?

 How does it work?

 It's simple.
 A property owner hires a registered Backflow Prevention Assembly Tester (BPAT) to test their backflow prevention assembly.
-The BPAT registers with the Online Backflow Management System and logs into their password protected account to record the backflow test results.
-Through a password protected administration account, the water purveyor can search all backflow test reports within their jurisdiction by property address, mailing address, serial number, hazard type, assembly type, BPAT company name, BPAT license number, BPAT contractor name, and a date range.
-Backflow test reports may be viewed online or sent to an external printer or PDF file.
+The BPAT registers in the Envirotrax® system and logs into their password protected account to record the backflow assembly test results.
+Through a password protected administration account, the water purveyor can search all backflow assembly test reports within their jurisdiction by property address, mailing address, serial number, hazard type, assembly type, BPAT company name, BPAT license number, BPAT contractor name, and a date range.
+Backflow assembly test reports may be viewed online or sent to an external printer or PDF file.

 The System Reports section displays the number of backflow test reports entered per year.
 It displays the percentage of assemblies by hazard type, assembly type, and whether they are commercial or residential assemblies.